balena-os/balena-supervisor/README.md

 This will build and run the docker image that builds the Go supervisor and outputs the executable at `gosuper/bin`.

 ## Adding Go dependencies
 This project uses [Godep](https://github.com/tools/godep) to manage its Go dependencies.
 In order for it to work, this repo needs to be withing the `src` directory in a valid Go workspace.
-This can easily be achieved in the devenv by having the repo in the devenv's `src` directory and setting the `GOPATH` environment variable to such directory's parent (that is, the `resin-containers` directory).
+This can easily be achieved by having the repo as a child of a directory named `src` and setting the `GOPATH` environment variable to such directory's parent.

 If these conditions are met, a new dependency can be added with:
 ```bash